abdalkreem15/todo-list/README.md

 - Visually appealing and clean design for a great user experience
 - Remove tasks you no longer need
 - Light and dark mode themes for better accessibility and comfort
+- Edit existing tasks to update or correct them

 ## Future Updates

-- Edit existing tasks to update or correct them
+- No future updates planned for now

 ---